Controversial Trump judicial nominee clears Senate Judiciary Committee

 Ultimately all 12 Republicans on the committee voted in favor after Rao met privately with two who had expressed reservations about her past writings.

-Sen. Joni Ernst of Iowa had expressed concerns with Rao during her confirmation hearing last month over Rap’s writings about women and sexual assault as a student at Yale University.
+Sen. Joni Ernst of Iowa had expressed concerns during Rao's confirmation hearing last month over her writings about women and sexual assault as a student at Yale University.
 Ernst said she had “hesitations” about the vote, calling Rao's college writings “abhorrent.”

 Ernst said she had decided to support Rao because of her “unique perspectives on administrative law.”
 But she offered a warning shot should Rao ever be nominated to the Supreme Court: “My decision and my vetting process may be very different.”